-The thing is, though, if the right idiom is used in the right sentence, it sounds and feels good, but as with all good things, too many idioms will make you look like you’re trying to hard to impress your audience.
-And French people don’t like this — it comes off as arrogant to them.
+The thing is, though, if the right idiom is used in the right sentence, it sounds and feels good; but as with all good things, too many idioms will make you look like you’re trying too hard to impress your audience.

 The same caution applies to slang in general.
-Yes, French people do use a lot of slang: “merde” (shit) is common, so is “con” (asshole, stupid…), “putain” (bitch, whore), and other less-than-charming words.
+Yes, French people do use a lot of slang: “merde” (shit) is common, so is “con/conne (dumbass, asshole/bitch), “putain” (lit. whore but used for so much more – see video below), and other less-than-charming words.
 But what sounds perfectly normal from the lips of a French person, sounds contrived coming from a foreigner.

 Furthermore, slang is used in a certain context; if you use it with the wrong people, or in the wrong situation, it will be a big faux pas.

 I remember this time when I was having dinner in Boston with a student of mine and his very proper and old-Boston like wife.
 I was… 25?
 They were in their 70ies.
 I allegedly drank a bit too much wine at dinner, but the wine was good, and I was a bit impressed with the invitation, so I thought wine may help me ease up a bit… and it did.
 A bit too much.
 I was trying to tell a story, and put emotions in it, and at a loss for words I said “it was such a shitty experience”….
 The wife said “Of my!” and I realized I was out of place.

 So, choose your “slang” words carefully.
 And never, ever translate a slang expression in another language.
 What is no big deal in your language may be very offensive in another language.
 The literal translation of “con” in French is a 4 letter word starting with a c in English.
 But the meaning has evolved through time, most French people won’t know the original meaning and we nowadays use “con/conne” all the time; I’ve known better than to use the English literal translation…